 - Consider testing before contact with someone at high risk for severe COVID-19, especially if you are in an area with a medium or high COVID-19 Community Level.

-Some of the symptoms of flu and COVID-19 are similar, so it may be hard to tell the difference between them based on symptoms alone.
+Influenza (flu), respiratory syncytial (RSV), and COVID-19 are all contagious respiratory illnesses, but they are caused by different viruses.
+Some of their symptoms are similar, so it may be hard to tell the difference between them based on symptoms alone.

 There are actions you can take to protect yourself and others.
 Learn from the CDC about whether you’re more likely to get seriously ill, how to prevent these viruses, and what to do if these viruses are spreading in your community.